junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

 In truth, no medicine causes harm just because it is taken with certain foods, whether pork, chili pepper, guava, oranges, or any other food.

-But foods with lots of grease or spices can make problems of the stomach or gut worse, whether or not any medicine is being taken (see p.
-128).
+But foods with lots of grease or spices can make problems of the stomach or gut worse, whether or not any medicine is being taken (see [page 128](#page-128)).

-Certain medicines will cause bad reactions if a person drinks alcohol (see metronidazole, p.
-368).
+Certain medicines will cause bad reactions if a person drinks alcohol (see metronidazole, [page 368](#page-368)).

 There are situations when, without a doubt, **it is best no to use** certain medicines:

 ## Pregnant women

 1. Pregnant women or women who are breastfeeding should avoid all medicines that are not absolutely necessary.
 (However, they can take limited amounts of vitamins or iron pills without danger.
-Also, pregnant or breastfeeding women with HIV should take medicines to prevent spreading HIV to the baby, see p.
-398.)
+Also, pregnant or breastfeeding women with HIV should take medicines to prevent spreading HIV to the baby, see [page 398](#page-398).)

 ## Newborn children